 It is for schools to decide how the Pupil Premium, allocated to schools per FSM pupil, is spent, since they are best placed to assess what additional provision should be made for the individual pupils within their responsibility.

 ‘We know a good education is the key to improving young people’s life chances, to enable them to progress into adulthood with the skills and confidence for success.
 The Pupil Premium will provide schools with the resources with which to address inequalities in the system and raise the attainment of those pupils from low income families’.
-(DfE)
+(DFE WEBSITE)